zielonoludek/RichardTheBot/README.md

-# RichardTheBot is the unofficial WAT's annoucement bot for students
+# RichardTheBot is the unofficial WAT's an noucement bot for students